 Tap into sightseeing rather than speaking

 Art museums might be in the running for quietest places around, next to libraries.
-Spend a day at the Orlando Museum of Art by taking in its current exhibit “Relationships: A Love for Collecting.”
+Spend a day at the Orlando Museum of Art by taking in its current exhibit “To Catch a Dream: Florida Watercolor Society 54th Annual Exhibition.”

 If you like the idea of seeing people that won’t talk your ear off, head to Madame Tussauds Orlando, where you can get up close to celebrities and figures made entirely of wax.